harsh-1302/Periodic-table-tester-/README.md

 # Periodic-table-tester-
-Periodic table tester to test your knowledger
+Periodic table tester to test your knowledge